Tonderai-2002/Restaurant_order_analysis/README.md

-# 🍽️ Restaurant Sales Insights Dashboard
+# 🍽️ Restaurant order analysis with SQL

 An end-to-end SQL-based data exploration project for a fictional restaurant business.
 This analysis helps uncover customer behavior, optimize menu offerings, and monitor business performance using MySQL.